There’s a lot of talk in business and leadership circles alike on exactly what qualities make a good leader.

 Good leaders have the quality of vision, they know what the aim of the game is

 Good leadership is not a case of the more confident blind leading the less confident blind.
 Good leaders know exactly where they’re going.
 And how they’re going to get there.

 Leaders prioritise the big picture.
 They have a long-term vision of the future and create strategic objectives that prioritise this vision.
 They don’t get bogged down by the little details.

-Creating and communicating a compelling vision is a primary quality in good leaders.
+Creating and communicating a compelling vision is the primary quality of good leaders.
 It’s how they engage, inspire and rally their followers towards a common goal.

-Effective leaders create a clear purpose that aligns with the company’s and/or followers core beliefs, delegate activities and inspire team members to achieve the desired end goal.
+Effective leaders create a clear purpose that aligns with the company’s and/or followers core beliefs, delegate activities and inspires team members to achieve the desired end goal.